Under the instruction of Mestre Moraes, we are pursuing the research, practice, and education of capoeira Angola.

 Lesson & Roda

-Thursdays and Saturday are group lessons, and there is a roda held every Month.
+Wednesdays and Saturdays are group lessons, and there is usually a roda held every Month.

 Participants should wear a t-shirt, trousers suitable for training, and trainers or sneakers.

 Fee ： Member of Monthly fee is 5000yen Observation of the class is free.